TheSainEyereg/Olejka-discord-bot/README.md

 * Unstable/Unoptimised functionality.
 * Many pasted code.

+I will continue fixing critical errors or shortcomings of this bot, but not for a long time.

 ---

 ### I'm going to rewrite some of this functions in my new bot project called [ZeroBot](https://github.com/TheSainEyereg/ZeroBot-Discord)